Death of Orville Blackwood: The report

 Patients are aware that racism exists, but because the staff and management at the hospital do not recognise the subtle way in which racism can operate they do not see it as a problem and there is a dissonance of viewpoint.
 Broadmoor Hospital is a white, middle-class institution in rural Berkshire.
 African-Caribbean patients from poor inner city areas therefore find themselves in an alien environment.
 The closed, in-bred community of nurses some from a military-type background, has little understanding of the needs and cultural differences of ethnic minority patients.
 It is not good enough to maintain that all patients are treated the same, regardless of colour or ethnic background.
 Management and staff alike need to recognise that there are differences, and these differences need to be catered for.

 The investigators heard hospital staff use the term "big, black and dangerous" so often in their inquiry that they incorporated it, with a question mark, as the sub-title of their report.
 The term reflected the racist stereotyping that allowed young black men to be restrained rather than receive treatment.
 The report took the view that how dangerous Blackwood really was had been "overestimated".
 It included criticism of how Blackwood's family were informed of his death.
 The report identified that the hospital had an "almost exclusively white workforce", and how hospital admissions of black people were more likely to have police involvement, and include detainment and secure care.
 They were more likely to be diagnosed with schizophrenia and to be given higher doses of medication, and were less likely to receive psychotherapy.

 Similarities between the three deaths

 The deaths of Orville Blackwood, Michael Martin and Joseph Watts had some similarities.
 All three were black, diagnosed with schizophrenia and died after being placed in seclusion following disagreements or violence with either staff or other patients.
 None had healthy diets and were as a result overweight.
 All were likeable when well and feared when violent.

 Recommendations

-Forty seven recommendations were made.
+The report made 47 recommendations.
 Several addressed issues relating to ethnicity, including appointing black staff in senior management posts.
 The committee suggested further research into administering anti-psychotic medication in emergency settings.